Skyxo/ai-go/README.md

 ## 📊 Training & Evaluation Results

-[cite_start]To build a competent AI for the game of Go, our system relies on Monte Carlo Tree Search (MCTS) guided by two distinct neural networks: a Policy Network to propose promising moves, and a Value Network to evaluate the board state[cite: 307]. [cite_start]The training process is divided into an initial supervised learning phase (using datasets generated via KataGo) followed by a self-play reinforcement learning phase[cite: 377, 378, 666].
+To build a competent AI for the game of Go, our system relies on Monte Carlo Tree Search (MCTS) guided by two distinct neural networks: a Policy Network to propose promising moves, and a Value Network to evaluate the board state.
+The training process is divided into an initial supervised learning phase (using datasets generated via KataGo) followed by a self-play reinforcement learning phase.

 Below is the chronological breakdown of the training dynamics and the final evaluation.

 ### 1 · Policy Network Convergence (Entropy)

-[cite_start]**Context:** The Policy Network's job is to predict the probability distribution over all possible legal moves from a given board state[cite: 317, 388]. [cite_start]To monitor its stability during the supervised training phase, we track its prediction *entropy*, which measures the dispersion of probabilities[cite: 516, 520]. [cite_start]High entropy means the model is hesitant (uniform distribution), while low entropy means it is highly confident[cite: 520].
+**Context:** The Policy Network's job is to predict the probability distribution over all possible legal moves from a given board state.
+To monitor its stability during the supervised training phase, we track its prediction *entropy*, which measures the dispersion of probabilities.
+High entropy means the model is hesitant (uniform distribution), while low entropy means it is highly confident.

 <img src="https://github.com/user-attachments/assets/d438a4ef-0da5-4350-abb1-64191c79b077" width="720" alt="Policy entropy">

-* [cite_start]**Steady Confidence Growth:** The entropy smoothly falls from an initial ~3.5 nats down to ~2.2 nats[cite: 551, 552, 554]. [cite_start]This indicates that the network is becoming increasingly confident in its predictions without overfitting or becoming overly rigid[cite: 552, 554, 555].
+* **Steady Confidence Growth:** The entropy smoothly falls from an initial ~3.5 nats down to ~2.2 nats.
+This indicates that the network is becoming increasingly confident in its predictions without overfitting or becoming overly rigid.
-* [cite_start]**Optimizer Refresh:** The vertical green lines mark deliberate `refresh_model` events where the optimizer's momentum is reset[cite: 550, 553]. [cite_start]Notice that these resets do not disrupt the entropy, proving that the model's confidence remains stable even when escaping optimization plateaus[cite: 553].
+* **Optimizer Refresh:** The vertical green lines mark deliberate `refresh_model` events where the optimizer's momentum is reset.
+Notice that these resets do not disrupt the entropy, proving that the model's confidence remains stable even when escaping optimization plateaus.

 ### 2 · Value Network Learning Curve

-[cite_start]**Context:** While the Policy Network suggests *what* to play, the Value Network evaluates *who is winning* by predicting the current player's probability of victory (a scalar between 0 and 1)[cite: 328, 329]. [cite_start]We track this using Mean Squared Error (MSE) and the R² coefficient of determination to ensure the predictions accurately reflect the true game outcomes[cite: 602, 603].
+**Context:** While the Policy Network suggests *what* to play, the Value Network evaluates *who is winning* by predicting the current player's probability of victory (a scalar between 0 and 1).
+We track this using Mean Squared Error (MSE) and the R² coefficient of determination to ensure the predictions accurately reflect the true game outcomes.

 <img src="https://github.com/user-attachments/assets/5550562e-4ab5-4471-b521-850d9a8003e5" width="720" alt="Value-net loss & R²">

-* [cite_start]**Top (MSE):** The training (blue) and validation (red) losses decline steadily before stabilizing around 0.05 after epoch 150[cite: 656]. [cite_start]The periodic green lines (optimizer refresh) and grey lines (learning rate scheduler drops) effectively push the network out of local minima to refine its accuracy[cite: 657].
+* **Top (MSE):** The training (blue) and validation (red) losses decline steadily before stabilizing around 0.05 after epoch 150.
+The periodic green lines (optimizer refresh) and grey lines (learning rate scheduler drops) effectively push the network out of local minima to refine its accuracy.
-* [cite_start]**Bottom (R²):** The coefficient of determination climbs from ~0.58 and plateaus at ~0.75[cite: 658]. [cite_start]This means the Value Network successfully captures 75% of the target variance, providing highly reliable board evaluations for the MCTS without showing signs of overfitting[cite: 658, 659].
+* **Bottom (R²):** The coefficient of determination climbs from ~0.58 and plateaus at ~0.75.
+This means the Value Network successfully captures 75% of the target variance, providing highly reliable board evaluations for the MCTS without showing signs of overfitting.

 ### 3 · Reinforcement Learning via Self-Play

-[cite_start]**Context:** After the supervised learning phase, the agent is trained through self-play (playing against its own previous iterations) to discover new strategies without human data[cite: 666, 669]. [cite_start]Each iteration consists of generating 50 new games (approx. 3,000 board positions), updating the networks over 25 epochs, and evaluating the new model[cite: 672, 673, 677, 776, 777].
+**Context:** After the supervised learning phase, the agent is trained through self-play (playing against its own previous iterations) to discover new strategies without human data.
+Each iteration consists of generating 50 new games (approx. 3,000 board positions), updating the networks over 25 epochs, and evaluating the new model.

 <img src="https://github.com/user-attachments/assets/e53fb909-7ab4-42e6-863c-4b0a7056e906" width="720" alt="Policy & Value losses by iteration">

-* [cite_start]**Policy Loss (Left):** Over 9 iterations (moving from dark purple to yellow), the Kullback-Leibler (KL) divergence drops significantly[cite: 779]. [cite_start]Iteration 1 starts at 3.3 and finishes at 2.6, while by Iteration 9, the loss starts and stays closer to 1.9[cite: 780, 781]. [cite_start]This shows the policy is aligning faster and more accurately with the targets generated by the MCTS[cite: 781].
+* **Policy Loss (Left):** Over 9 iterations (moving from dark purple to yellow), the Kullback-Leibler (KL) divergence drops significantly.
+Iteration 1 starts at 3.3 and finishes at 2.6, while by Iteration 9, the loss starts and stays closer to 1.9.
+This shows the policy is aligning faster and more accurately with the targets generated by the MCTS.
-* [cite_start]**Value Loss (Right):** A similar rapid improvement is visible[cite: 782]. [cite_start]The starting loss drops from 0.40 in the first iteration down to a stable 0.23–0.24 plateau by iterations 8 and 9[cite: 782]. [cite_start]The Value network successfully scales its precision alongside the increasing complexity of the self-play games[cite: 783].
+* **Value Loss (Right):** A similar rapid improvement is visible.
+The starting loss drops from 0.40 in the first iteration down to a stable 0.23–0.24 plateau by iterations 8 and 9.
+The Value network successfully scales its precision alongside the increasing complexity of the self-play games.

 ### 4 · Final Evaluation: Neural Agent vs. Classic MCTS

-[cite_start]**Context:** To definitively prove the efficiency of the neural integration, we pitted our final Neural MCTS against a "classic" heuristic-only MCTS baseline (which relies on random rollouts and no neural networks)[cite: 846]. [cite_start]To ensure a fair comparison, both agents were restricted to an identical computation budget of exactly 800 simulations per move[cite: 846, 847].
+**Context:** To definitively prove the efficiency of the neural integration, we pitted our final Neural MCTS against a "classic" heuristic-only MCTS baseline (which relies on random rollouts and no neural networks).
+To ensure a fair comparison, both agents were restricted to an identical computation budget of exactly 800 simulations per move.

 | **Neural agent vs. pure MCTS** (100-game match-up) |
 |----------------------------------------------------|
 | <img src="https://github.com/user-attachments/assets/a12eb50e-accd-4b43-becf-45df975961dc" width="650" alt="Win-rate histogram"> |

-* [cite_start]**Crushing Superiority:** The neural agent (green) achieved a massive **96% win rate** over 100 games[cite: 849]. [cite_start]It secured 47 wins out of 50 while playing Black, and 49 out of 50 while playing White[cite: 849].
+* **Crushing Superiority:** The neural agent (green) achieved a massive **96% win rate** over 100 games.
+It secured 47 wins out of 50 while playing Black, and 49 out of 50 while playing White.
-* [cite_start]**Conclusion:** This proves that replacing random rollouts with a Value Network and guiding tree expansion with a Policy Network drastically increases the quality of the search[cite: 850, 851]. [cite_start]At an equal simulation budget, the neural architecture makes vastly superior decisions[cite: 852].
+* **Conclusion:** This proves that replacing random rollouts with a Value Network and guiding tree expansion with a Policy Network drastically increases the quality of the search.
+At an equal simulation budget, the neural architecture makes vastly superior decisions.

 ---

 ## 🔬 Research Internals

-* [cite_start]**Minimal Input Planes:** To keep training fast and force the network to learn genuine tactics (rather than relying on pre-calculated heuristics), the board state is simplified into just 2 binary channels: current player stones and opponent stones[cite: 318, 381].
+* **Minimal Input Planes:** To keep training fast and force the network to learn genuine tactics (rather than relying on pre-calculated heuristics), the board state is simplified into just 2 binary channels: current player stones and opponent stones.
-* [cite_start]**Top-k Expansion:** During the MCTS expansion phase, the algorithm is restricted to exploring only the top *k* most probable moves suggested by the Policy Network, effectively managing the massive search space of Go and keeping tree growth in check[cite: 360, 362].
+* **Top-k Expansion:** During the MCTS expansion phase, the algorithm is restricted to exploring only the top *k* most probable moves suggested by the Policy Network, effectively managing the massive search space of Go and keeping tree growth in check.
-* [cite_start]**Optimizer Refresh Mechanism:** We implemented a custom `refresh_model` routine that periodically resets the momentum buffer of the RAdam optimizer without altering the network weights[cite: 454, 500]. [cite_start]This frees the model from accumulated momentum that can "freeze" attention coefficients, allowing it to rapidly escape optimization plateaus[cite: 501, 503, 504].
+* **Optimizer Refresh Mechanism:** We implemented a custom `refresh_model` routine that periodically resets the momentum buffer of the RAdam optimizer without altering the network weights.
+This frees the model from accumulated momentum that can "freeze" attention coefficients, allowing it to rapidly escape optimization plateaus.

 ---